hyyan/woo-poly-integration/readme.txt

 = What you need to know about this plugin =

-1. The plugin needs `PHP5.3 or above`
+1. The plugin needs `PHP7.0 or above` ie same software versions as WooCommerce
 2. This plugin is developed in sync with [Polylang](https://wordpress.org/plugins/polylang) and [WooCommerce](https://wordpress.org/plugins/woocommerce/) latest version
 3. The plugin support variable products , but using them will `disallow you to